letsconnectvpn/lc-daemon/README.md

     $ _bin/vpn-daemon

-On can then telnet to port `41194`, and issue commands:
+On can then `telnet` to port `41194`, and issue commands:

     $ telnet localhost 41194
     Trying ::1...
     Connected to localhost.
     Escape character is '^]'.
-    SET OPENVPN_MANAGEMENT_PORT_LIST 11940 11941
+    SET_PORTS 11940 11941
+    OK: 0
     DISCONNECT foo
-    OK: 1
-    0
+    OK: 0
     QUIT

 By default the daemon listens on `localhost:41194`.
 If you want to modify this you can specify the `-listen` option to change this, e.g.:

     $ _bin/vpn-daemon -listen 192.168.122.1:41194

+### TLS

+If you want to enable TLS, i.e. require clients to connect over TLS, start the daemon with the `-enable-tls` flag, e.g.

+    $ _bin/vpn-daemon -enable-tls

+The CA and server certificate need to be installed in the current directory, the private key in the `private` subdirectory.
+You can change the path by compiling with flags, e.g.:

+    $ go build -o _bin/vpn-daemon -ldflags="-X main.pkiDir=/etc/pki/vpn-daemon vpn-daemon/main.go

 ## Test